xinqian-mit/API_Phonons/Readme.md

 usually be achieved after ~ 5 iterations.
 <br />
 #### Thermo_Disps_DFT and Thermo_Disps_Pot:<br />
-These two folders implemented the code to randomly generate snapshots, using the Hellman's method
+These two folders implemented the code to randomly generate snapshots, using the Olle Hellman's stochastic method, which can be used as training datasets for TDEP, similar to AIMD snapshots.
 <br />
 #### Write_eigs:<br />
 This output eigenvector files in the GULP format.